pranaigiri/ClassifAI/README.md

 # ClassifAI

-This project consists of tool for classifying image with multi-model selection built using pure HTML, CSS &amp; JS.
+This tool is built for classifying images with multi-model selection which consists of two pre-trained models:
+ - Common Herbal Plants found in Sikkim
+ - Fruits Nutrition

+It can also be used to classify images with your own custom trained models.

+This project was developed for my Major Project in SRM University Sikkim during the VI Semester of my BSc.IT Course.

+ - - Have fun trying this tool! - -